 1. Sushi was originally a way to preserve food.

 Narezushi, Japan’s original sushi, traces its origins to China.
 When it was introduced to Japan in the 8th century, it consisted of fermented rice and salted fish.
-It was mixed with rice vinegar and sake, laid under a large stone to prevent the growth of bacteria and microorganisms and to keep it fresh longer.
+It was mixed with rice vinegar and sake, and laid under a large stone to prevent the growth of bacteria and microorganisms and to keep it fresh longer.

 Unlike present-day sushi, the rice in narezushi was used only for fermentation and was thrown out so that only the fish was eaten.

 Most of us associate fortune cookies, those crispy, vanilla-flavored cookies that contain a small strip of paper printed with a “fortune”, with the Chinese.
 But contrary to popular belief, this cracker didn’t originate from China.

 As far back as the 1870s, some confectionary shops in Kyoto made and sold tsujiura senbei or “fortune cracker” — larger and darker than the Chinese variation and flavored with sesame and miso.
 The slip of paper was wedged into the bend of the cookie, instead of being placed inside the hollow portion.

 It is said that the fortune cookies, once produced by Japanese Americans, wound up in the hands of Chinese Americans during World War II.
 When over 100,000 Japanese Americans were placed in internment camps, Chinese Americans started producing the cookies.